mennooo/apex-modular-js/README.md

 npm start
 ```
 ## Usage
+You can change the content of the JavaScript files to see how it affects the sample application.
 From the `src` folder you can create, edit or delete any files in:
 ```
 |-/src/